 “You feel,” Jorge explains in halting English.
 “The air, it smells like rain.”
 Gesturing, waving his hands a little.
 “There are clouds,” he says.

 Like a child.
 Does he think I don’t know rain comes from clouds?

 “But how do you know it will rain the weekend ahead?”

 “TV.
 Or so it rains,” he grins.
 “What does it matter?
 It’s always sunny after.”

 “How do you know?”

-“The people on TV,” he says.
+“The news on TV,” he says.
 (I keep forgetting they still watch TV here.)
 A pause.
 “We leave.”

 Then, leaning towards me, a whisper.

 “You take them out?
 The eyes?
 The electric eyes?,” he asks quietly now, conspiratorially, pointing at my face.
 “The guests they come here, they take them out.
-They not do well,” he says.
+They don’t do well,” he says.